sardisnetwork/docs/intro.md

 Miners pledge HT to become validator nodes.
 The reward of nodes is gas fee, which is distributed according to the mortgage proportion.

 ## Cross-Chain
 Assets such as BTC, ETH and stable coins can be mapped to Sardisby an asset bridge.
-The realization method is to lock a certain amount of tokens on the original chain then generate a corresponding number of tokens on Heco.
+The realization method is to lock a certain amount of tokens on the original chain then generate a corresponding number of tokens on Sardis.

-Heco encourages developers to provide more decentralized cross-chain solution.
+Sardis encourages developers to provide more decentralized cross-chain solution.

 ## Meta Transaction Function
 The meta-transaction function is supported, which allows users to reduce gas fees step-wise, and Sardiswill cover the payment of the reduced part.
 The meta-transaction function allows to minimize the migration cost of DApp developers, as well as to effectively reduce the cost of DApp users.